 I have placed tiny polished garnets in the woman’s cupped hands where the bird once nestled.

-I had a friend, dear and wise, in my old place who once said to me that if we open our hands and let something go, and keep our hands open, something new will come and fill them.
+I had a friend, dear and wise, in my old place who once said to me if we open our hands and let something go, and keep our hands open, something new will come and fill them.
 As she spoke, I again saw the image of an open hand, generous, allowing freedom, and prepared to welcome and support the next thing, and the next.

 Letting go is power.
 Letting go is serenity.
 Letting go is an authentic act of love toward self and others.
 The usefulness of letting go is not a secret.
 Almost any self-help book out there talks about it as an aspect of healthy functioning, but I think popular psychology doesn’t explore it deeply enough.